Search authors by name

 Kate joined the OCRC after completing her Master's in chemistry at the University of Toronto.
 Her experience working in chemistry laboratories and in the pharmaceutical industry led to her interest in workplace exposures and health.
 Her background gives her a strong understanding of chemical exposures, their properties, and interactions.
 At the OCRC, Kate is working on analyzing historical exposure to nickel in Ontario industries using a database of exposure measurements collected by the Ministry of Labour.

 During her Bachelor’s degree in Science, Lily worked at a laboratory performing bacteriological water analysis.
 This sparked her interest in environmental public health and led her to pursue a Master of Public Health at Queen’s University.
 Her final practicum involved creating a radon testing program for childcare centres at a local health unit.
-She is currently working on OCRC's radon survey of workplaces in Ontario.
+She is currently working on OCRC's radon survey of workplaces in Ontario and with the Occupational Disease Surveillance System team.

 Mamadou holds an MSc in Epidemiology and Biostatistics.
 Before joining OCRC in March 2018, he worked as Principal Statistician for clinical trials in Dermatology, as an Epidemiologist for a study on HIV therapy and as a Research Data Analyst for a general surgery.
 His current research focuses on implementing statistical analysis methods used for conducting occupational disease surveillance.